7 Steps for Developing Your First Inbound Marketing Campaign

-The Initial Set-Up
+The Initial Setup

-Create SMART Goals
+1. Creating SMART Goals

-This process allows you to create concrete goals that are easy to assess and will keep you on track as you continue with your inbound marketing campaigns (not to mention impress your boss once you reach these goals).
+This process allows you to create concrete goals that are easy to assess and will keep you on track as you continue with your inbound marketing campaigns—not to mention impress your boss once you reach these goals.

-Develop Buyer Personas
+2. Developing Buyer Personas

-Map and Audit Your Content
+3. Mapping and Auditing Your Content

 The 4 Components of an Inbound Campaign

 Once you’ve done the background research, it’s time to dive into the first campaign.
 Focus on the following:

 Refer to your content audit and create an offer that your personas would find valuable.
 Creating an offer will help you attract visitors, generate leads, and close customers.
 Creating engaging and useful content will set you up as an expert within your industry.
 The more people trust you, the more likely they’ll be to buy from you.

 2. The Conversion Path